perzeuss/dify-discord-starter/README.md

 - `npm run dev`: Runs the bot in development mode with hot reloading, ideal for development purposes.
 - `npm run install-cmd`: A shortcut script to run the install command script.

+## Dify variables
+By default the discord bot will pass the name of the user to the bot, within the dify variable `username`.

+## Conversation History
+You can set the environment variable `HISTORY_MODE` to enable chat history.
+Currently the history is stored in memory, if you restart the bot, it will forget the history.
+Be aware that currently, there is no mechanic to clear or summarize the history.
+This means, that if users send too many messages, you might reach the token limit of the assistant.

+If you do not set this variable, the bot will not remember messages - the bot will even forget the last message the bot has sent to the channel.

+### History per user
+Set it to `user` if you want the bot to enable an own chat history for every user.
+The assistant will remember every message of the user accross channels and servers.

+### History per channel
+Set it to `channel` if you want the bot to enable a history for channels.
+The assistant will remember every message in the channe regardless from which user it came.
+You should use the dify variable "username" to allow the bot recognize the author of messages, otherwise the assistant will think all messages come from the same user.

 ## Contributing 🤝

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.